swharden/Python-GUI-examples/README.md

 # Python-GUI-examples
-A hodgepodge collection of bare-bones examples for performing common GUI-related tasks in python.
-Emphasis on linear data plotting, image processing, and frequency analysis.
-Examples are often accompanied by posts on www.SWHarden.com
+This repository is a collection of minimal-case examples for performing common GUI-related tasks in python.
+Emphasis on linear data plotting, image processing, and audio/frequency analysis.

 Description | Screenshot
 ---|---